ungtb10d/kali-vm/README.md

 ### Additional configuration

 You can choose the desktop environment with the `-D` option.
+You can also change the default selection of tools included in the image with the `-S` option.

 You can install additional packages with the `-P` option.
 Either use the option several times (eg. `-P pkg1 -P pkg2 ...`), or give a comma/space separated